-Over the last few weeks Michael and I been watching the BBC Wales series ‘Hinterland‘.
+Over the last few weeks Michael and I have been watching the BBC Wales series ‘Hinterland‘.
 For any of you who haven’t seen it, this is a police drama set in and around Aberystwyth.
 At least, the police are based in Aberystwyth but most of the crime and ensuing investigation takes place in the countryside aroundabout – hence the ‘hinterland’ of the title.
 The English title, that is.

 The Welsh title is ‘Y Gwyll’ which means ‘The Dusk’.
 And maybe that will give you a clue as to the general mood of the programme.
 I think the style they’re going for is ‘scandinoir’, exemplified by the Stieg Larsson works and the TV series Wallander.
 There was a lot of debate a while back about the relative merits of the original Swedish Wallander as compared with the BBC version which featured a thoroughly miserable Kenneth Branagh sharing the screen with a lot of other miserable actors and a bleak Swedish landscape.
 As I didn’t see the Swedish home-grown version I’m not able to comment, but what I can say is that Y Gwyll totally fits the bill in terms of general gloom.